FAANG/dcc-sra-xml/README.md

 ###Reference alignment

 A reference alignment must specify which assembly was used, and which sequences it refers to.
+Assemblies can either be standard (refname and accession) or custom (description and url_link).

 ```perl
 $analysis_set->add_analysis(